Skip to main content

 • The SDK consumes a normalized AuthContext.

-• Current authorization is based on named SDK actions.
+• auth.policy authorization is based on named SDK actions.

 5. No-plugin = no behavior change

-• The default path remains anonymous + allow-all via noop, with a compatibility fallback when kl-auth-plugin is not installed yet.
+• The default path remains anonymous + allow-all via noop, with a compatibility fallback when kl-plugin-auth is not installed yet.

 Capability model

-Auth uses two capability namespaces defined in src/shared/config.ts:
+Auth uses three capability namespaces defined in src/shared/config.ts:

 • AuthCapabilitySelections = Partial<Record<AuthCapabilityNamespace, ProviderRef>>